gruntwork-io/terraform-kubernetes-helm/modules/k8s-helm-server/README.md

 - Using `ServiceAccounts` to restrict what Tiller can do
 - Using TLS based authentication to restrict who has access to the Tiller server

+You can read more about the security model of Tiller in [their official docs](https://docs.helm.sh/using_helm/#securing-your-helm-installation).

 This module provides utilities that help support this security model.